-What: The MailChimp connection allows you to push lists and custom variables to MailChimp for email segmentation and triggered email campaigns.
+You can use the BlueConic Mailchimp Connection to push audiences and custom variables from BlueConic to Mailchimp for email segmentation and triggered email campaigns.

-- Personalized newsletters (creative, messaging, offers) based on user interests and engagement level
+- Personalized newsletters (creative, messaging, offers) based on user interests, BlueConic Lifecycle data, and engagement level

-With MailChimp data synchronized into BlueConic, you'll have access to activated data about list membership, and email behaviors to tailor online experiences as well.
+By synchronizing Mailchimp data with BlueConic, you'll have access to activated data about audiences and email behaviors to tailor online experiences.

 In BlueConic each profile is used throughout that BlueConic instance.
-However in MailChimp list members are separate for each lists.
-This means that one person can be on several lists within MailChimp, but that person is not the same entity throughout MailChimp.
-This also means that MailChimp cannot be searched for one person directly, as persons are stored within lists.
+However in Mailchimp audience members are separate for each audience.
+This means that one person can be in several audiences within Mailchimp, but that person is not the same entity throughout Mailchimp.
+This also means that Mailchimp cannot be searched for one person directly, because they are stored within audiences.
 Profile information in BlueConic is always stored directly on the per-person profile.

-Synchronizing BlueConic profiles with MailChimp list members via scheduled batch import and export is non-symmetrical.
-There is no clear mapping between most BlueConic properties and MailChimp member fields.
-Instead MailChimp specific information is taken and added to BlueConic to enrich the profiles.
-The user can specify BlueConic properties that should be added to MailChimp merge fields.
-These fields can be used to enrich mails sent within MailChimp.
+Synchronizing BlueConic customer profiles with Mailchimp audience members via scheduled batch import and export is non-symmetrical.
+There is no clear mapping between most BlueConic properties and Mailchimp member fields.
+Instead Mailchimp-specific information is taken and added to BlueConic to enrich the profiles.
+You can specify BlueConic properties that should be added to Mailchimp merge fields.
+These fields can be used to enrich mails sent within Mailchimp.